Riminder/hrflow-connectors/src/hrflow_connectors/v2/connectors/smartrecruiters/README.md

 Once the connector module is imported, you can leverage all the different actions that it offers.

-For more code details checkout connector code
+For more code details checkout connector code.

 # 🔗 Useful Links